jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

   (a) under a designation that specifies only the plant from which it is made and the process to which the plant has been subjected during the production of the remedy, and does not apply any other name to the remedy; and
   (b) without any written recommendation (whether by means of a labelled container or package or a leaflet or in any other way) as to the use of the remedy.

-### 29 Exemption for medicine required by medical practitioner
+### 29 Exemption for medicine required by specified practitioners
+(1) Sections 20 and 24 do not prevent—
+  (a) a person supplying to a specified practitioner, on the request of the specified practitioner, any medicine that the specified practitioner requires for the treatment of a patient currently under their care; or
+  (b) a person supplying to a pharmacy practice a medicine described in paragraph (a) for dispensing by the pharmacy practice to the patient; or
+  (c) a specified practitioner administering a medicine described in paragraph (a) to the patient.
+(2) In this section,—
+  - **pharmacist prescriber** means a pharmacist who is a designated prescriber under the Medicines (Designated Pharmacist Prescribers) Regulations 2013
+  - **specified practitioner** means—
+    (a) a medical practitioner; or
+    (b) a nurse practitioner; or
+    (c) a pharmacist prescriber.
+(3)

+### 29A Exemption for funded alternative medicine
-(1) Neither section 20 nor section 24 shall prevent—
+(1) Sections 20 and 24 do not prevent—
-  (a) the supply by any person to any medical practitioner, on the medical practitioner's request, of any medicine required by that medical practitioner for the treatment of a particular patient currently under that medical practitioner's care; or
+  (a) a person supplying to an authorised prescriber, on the authorised prescriber’s request, a funded alternative medicine required by that authorised prescriber for the treatment of a particular patient currently under that authorised prescriber’s care; or
-  (b) the administration by any medical practitioner of any such medicine to any such patient.
+  (b) a person supplying to a pharmacy practice a medicine described in paragraph (a) for dispensing to the patient; or (c) an authorised prescriber administering the funded alternative medicine to the patient.
+(2) In this section,—
+  - **funded alternative medicine** means a new medicine— (a) that has not been granted consent by the Minister under section 20, 22D, or 23 of this Act; and (b) that is listed in the pharmaceutical schedule by Pharmac as an alternative to a medicine that has been granted consent by the Minister under those provisions, because the consented medicine is in short supply
+  - **Pharmac** has the meaning given in section 4 of the Pae Ora (Healthy Futures) Act 2022
+  - **pharmaceutical schedule** has the meaning given in section 4 of the Pae Ora (Healthy Futures) Act 2022.

+### 29B Reporting sale or supply of new medicine exempted under section 29 or 29A
-(2) Every person who, for the purposes of subsection (1), sells or supplies to any practitioner any medicine that is a new medicine by virtue of paragraph (a) of the definition of the term new medicine in section 3(3) before the consent of the Minister to the distribution of that medicine has been published under the Legislation Act 2019 shall, as soon as practicable after the end of every month in which he has so sold or supplied any such medicine, report that sale or supply to the Director-General in writing, naming the practitioner and patient, describing the medicine, and identifying the occasion when and the place where the medicine was so sold or supplied.
+(1) Subsections (2) and (3) apply to an importer or manufacturer who, for the purposes of section 29(1) or 29A(1), sells or supplies any medicine that is a new medicine by virtue of paragraph (a) of the definition of new medicine in section 3(3) before the notice of consent of the Minister to the distribution of that medicine has been published under the Legislation Act 2019.
-(3) Without limiting section 48, if any person fails to comply with subsection (2), the Minister may, in the manner prescribed in that section but without complying with subsection (2) of that section, prohibit that person from selling and supplying any new medicine to which subsection (2) applies before the consent of the Minister to the distribution of that medicine has been published under the Legislation Act 2019.
+(2) The importer or manufacturer must, as soon as practicable after the end of every month in which they have sold or supplied the medicine, provide the following details to the Director-General in writing:
+  (a) the trade name and generic name of the medicine:
+  (b) the dose form:
+  (c) the strength:
+  (d) the pack size:
+  (e) the month and year of supply:
+  (f) the quantity sold or supplied.
+(3) The importer or manufacturer must—
+  (a) keep a record of the name of the authorised prescriber who requested the medicine, the name of the patient, and the place of supply; and
+  (b) provide the names and the place of supply to the Director-General on request.

 ### 30 Exemption for clinical trial
 (1) Notwithstanding section 20 or section 24, but subject to the succeeding provisions of this section, the importer or manufacturer in New Zealand of any medicine may distribute it for the sole purpose of obtaining clinical and scientific information with respect to its safety and efficacy, if the clinical trial, and the persons (in this section called the investigators) who will conduct the trial, have been approved by the Director-General on the recommendation of the Health Research Council of New Zealand.